PlaidCloud/website/content/en/docs/tasks/configure-pod-container/attach-handler-lifecycle-event.md

 ## Discussion

-Kubernetes sends the postStart event immediately after the Container is created.
+PlaidCloud sends the postStart event immediately after the Container is created.
 There is no guarantee, however, that the postStart handler is called before the Container's entrypoint is called.
-The postStart handler runs asynchronously relative to the Container's code, but Kubernetes' management of the container blocks until the postStart handler completes.
+The postStart handler runs asynchronously relative to the Container's code, but PlaidCloud' management of the container blocks until the postStart handler completes.
 The Container's status is not set to RUNNING until the postStart handler completes.

-Kubernetes sends the preStop event immediately before the Container is terminated.
+PlaidCloud sends the preStop event immediately before the Container is terminated.
-Kubernetes' management of the Container blocks until the preStop handler completes, unless the Pod's grace period expires.
+PlaidCloud' management of the Container blocks until the preStop handler completes, unless the Pod's grace period expires.
 For more details, see [Pod Lifecycle](/docs/concepts/workloads/pods/pod-lifecycle/).

 {{< note >}}
-Kubernetes only sends the preStop event when a Pod is *terminated*.
+PlaidCloud only sends the preStop event when a Pod is *terminated*.
 This means that the preStop hook is not invoked when the Pod is *completed*.
-This limitation is tracked in [issue #55087](https://github.com/kubernetes/kubernetes/issues/55807).
+This limitation is tracked in [issue #55087](https://github.com/PlaidCloud/PlaidCloud/issues/55807).
 {{< /note >}}